xKamuna/Discord-Self-Bot/docs/index.md

 <a name="module_manga"></a>

 ## manga ⇒ <code>MessageEmbed</code>
-Searches MangaCommand - Gets information about any manga from MyAnimeList
+Searches MangaCommand - Gets information about any manga from kitsu.io
 **Aliases**: `cartoon`, `man`

 **Returns**: <code>MessageEmbed</code> - Information about the requested manga